 Suppose the null hypothesis, H0, is: a patient is not sick.
 Which type of error has the greater consequence, Type I or Type II?

-It’s a Boy Genetic Labs claim to be able to increase the likelihood that a pregnancy will result in a boy being born.
+A company called Genetic Labs claims to be able to increase the likelihood that a pregnancy will result in a male being born.
 Statisticians want to test the claim.
-Suppose that the null hypothesis, H0, is: It’s a Boy Genetic Labs has no effect on gender outcome.
+Suppose that the null hypothesis, H0, is: Genetic Labs has no effect on sex outcome.
 The status quo is that the claim is false.
 The burden of proof always falls to the person making the claim, in this case the Genetics Lab.

 Type I error: This results when a true null hypothesis is rejected.
-In the context of this scenario, we would state that we believe that It’s a Boy Genetic Labs influences the gender outcome, when in fact it has no effect.
+In the context of this scenario, we would state that we believe that Genetic Labs influences the sex outcome, when in fact it has no effect.
 The probability of this error occurring is denoted by the Greek letter alpha, α.

 Type II error: This results when we fail to reject a false null hypothesis.
-In context, we would state that It’s a Boy Genetic Labs does not influence the gender outcome of a pregnancy when, in fact, it does.
+In context, we would state that Genetic Labs does not influence the sex outcome of a pregnancy when, in fact, it does.
 The probability of this error occurring is denoted by the Greek letter beta, β.

-The error of greater consequence would be the Type I error since couples would use the It’s a Boy Genetic Labs product in hopes of increasing the chances of having a boy.
+The error of greater consequence would be the Type I error since people would use the Genetic Labs product in hopes of increasing the chances of having a male.

 “Red tide” is a bloom of poison-producing algae–a few different species of a class of plankton called dinoflagellates.
 When the weather and water conditions cause these blooms, shellfish such as clams living in the area develop dangerous levels of a paralysis-inducing toxin.
 In Massachusetts, the Division of Marine Fisheries (DMF) monitors levels of the toxin in shellfish by regular sampling of shellfish along the coastline.
 If the mean level of toxin in clams exceeds 800 μg (micrograms) of toxin per kg of clam meat in any area, clam harvesting is banned there until the bloom is over and levels of toxin in clams subside.
 Describe both a Type I and a Type II error in this context, and state which error has the greater consequence.